 Identifying Individuals with Prenatal Alcohol Exposure

-FASD is known as a “hidden disability” because most individuals affected by FASD are not diagnosed until adolescence, adulthood, or not at all.
-School-aged children with fetal alcohol-related problems are usually only identified because they are referred for a learning disability or an attention deficit disorder.
+FASD is known as a “hidden disability” because most individuals affected by FASD are not diagnosed until adolescence, adulthood, if at all.
+School-aged children with fetal alcohol-related problems are usually only identified when they are referred for a learning disability or an attention deficit disorder.
 If clinicians can identify FASD early, intervention approaches can minimize the potential impact and prevent secondary disabilities.

 Clinicians who see young children for routine check-ups have a special opportunity to identify children exposed to alcohol.
 The physician may want to ask the parent or caregiver bringing the child into the clinic about alcohol exposure during pregnancy.
 It is important to frame these questions in the context of the overall health of the child.

-If the birth mother brings in the child, clinicians may want to start by asking about her current alcohol use before asking about alcohol use during pregnancy.
-Women are willing to talk about this issue if it is presented with a caring, nonjudgmental approach.
+If a birth mother brings in a child displaying symptoms of FASD, clinicians may want to start by asking about her current alcohol use before asking about alcohol use during pregnancy.
+Women are more willing to talk about this issue when physicians approach them in a caring, nonjudgmental way.

-If the father brings in the child, clinicians may want to ask about the mother’s use of alcohol currently and during pregnancy.
-It is important to tell the father that this is routine with every patient and is important for the best care of the child.
-The father may have helpful insight into the alcohol use of the mother.
+If a father brings in a child displaying symptoms of FASD, clinicians may want to ask about the mother’s use of alcohol currently as well as during the pregnancy.
+It is important to tell the father that these questions are routine and asked in the best interest of the child.
+The father may have helpful insights regarding the birth mother’s alcohol use.

-If a foster parent or other caregiver brings in the child, clinicians may want to ask if the caregiver has any knowledge of the birth mother’s alcohol use during pregnancy.
+If a foster parent or other caregiver brings in a child displaying symptoms of FASD, clinicians may want to ask if the caregiver has any knowledge of the birth mother’s alcohol use during pregnancy.
 It is always important to be tactful and sensitive when asking for this information.
-Stress that this information is for the child to receive quality health care and it is routine to ask these questions.
+Again, stress that this information is for the child to receive quality health care and it is routine to ask these questions.

 Criteria for Diagnosis